This Not Just In

 In Olympia, the band that was to have played in celebration of “Copperhead” James Tilton switched from dance music to a dirge.

-But in Seattle, at the Denny rally-turned-memorial, a man suddenly yelled out.
-“It’s about time!” he shouted, and ran from the hall.
+But in Seattle, at the Denny rally-turned-memorial, a man suddenly yelled out, “It’s about time!” and ran from the hall.
 No one knew who he was, and nobody ever saw him again.

 A little over a month later, Arthur Denny defeated James Tilton and won the election for Territorial Delegate.
 Within a few days, Tilton went to the waterfront and boarded a steamer.
 He left Washington Territory and never returned.